 The air-fuel mixture that powers your chainsaw’s combustion engine is ignited by an electric spark.
 If your spark plug malfunctions, the fuel will not burn.
 Check to see if the chainsaw’s spark plug is worn, corroded, or dirty.
 Used spark plugs may also have carbon buildup or burned-out electrodes that prevent them from operating.
 You can try cleaning the contacts with sandpaper or a steel brush.
 Test the spark plug by creating an arc of current between it and a piece of metal.
 Generally speaking, spark plugs are inexpensive.
 Replace your spark plug if you have any real doubts about its viability.

-- Genuine OEM NGK spark plugs
+- Genuine NGK Parts

 Faulty Ignition Coil